benchmark-action/github-action-benchmark/README.md

 action and create your own graphs from your own benchmark data.
 The name in these tools define which direction "is better" for your benchmarks.

-Every entry in the JSON file you provide only need to provide `name`, `unit`, and `value`.
+Every entry in the JSON file you provide only needs to provide `name`, `unit`, and `value`.
 Like this:

 ```json